 So much so that PCG predicts a revolution and a complete redesign of the Venture Capital model, with CalPERS nodding in agreement.
 CalPERS has gone from a yearly review of their asset allocation to quarterly and is currently debating new hybrid asset allocation models.
 That means less dependency on VC and more on other vehicles.
-At the same time, it is looking to reduce its relationships to only the top quartile VCs and getting out of the mid and bottom tier ones altogether.
-Annex funds, created to fill the void of fleeing late-stage investors, are not found to be impressive as the majority of the funds currently in the pipeline will not produce positive returns anyway.
+At the same time, it is looking to reduce its relationships to only the top quartile VCs and get out of the mid and bottom-tier ones altogether.
+Annex funds, created to fill the void of fleeing late-stage investors, are not impressive as the majority of the funds currently in the pipeline will not produce positive returns anyway.

 Everything is going to change.

-All fund managers think clean-tech and health-tech are exciting asset classes but think the fleeing from technology is somewhat worrisome, they have become weary to over-allocate anywhere.
-Globally, no economy has proven to show any disparate advantage, the Asian and China plays fell equally as hard as the US and elsewhere.
+All fund managers think clean-tech and health-tech are exciting asset classes but think the fleeing from technology is somewhat problematic; they have become weary to over-allocate anywhere.
+Globally, no economy has proven to show any disparate advantage.
+The Asian and China plays fell equally as hard as the US and elsewhere.

 New VC funds will need to come up with a better story.
 The creators of the new VC funds will likely be experienced operators (just like at the start of technology evolution), removing the pure money managers who failed to add substantial value.
 They are expected to, as a team, have demonstrated an ability to warehouse deals before, deliver a unique value proposition to the investment climate and provide substantial value to the disruptive plan of their portfolio companies.

-CalPERS is eagerly looking to invest in emerging money managers who in due time (2-3 years expectancy to close a new fund) can expect their renewed support.
+CalPERS is eagerly looking to invest in emerging money managers who can expect their renewed support in due time (2-3 years expectancy to close a new fund).
 So far, in the first quarter of 2009, three new funds have been invested in (compared to 47 all of the last year), and no significant uptick is expected until this summer.

 The excellent outcome for entrepreneurs is that fund managers (as we predicted) from now on will pay close attention to the type, behavior, and performance of VCs that allows entrepreneurs to build new companies more effectively.